Skip to main content

 What must we do if there is a breach?

-Breach reporting rules are set out in UK eIDAS Regulation Article 19.
+Breach reporting rules are set out in UK eIDAS Article 19.
 You do not need to report every incident relating to a lapse in security or integrity of a trust service.
 However, where you have reason to believe that an incident has or is likely to have a significant (more than minimal) impact on the trust service or the personal data you hold, you need to:

 • notify the ICO;